 The History of Newby Hall

 My family has lived here since 1748 when Newby was bought for my ancestor, William Weddell (1736 – 1792) through a legacy from his great-uncle Thomas Weddell of Earswick.
-Thomas Weddell was one of thousands who made money through investments withdrawn before the South Sea Bubble burst in 1720 and through his well payed, salaried position as Paymaster to the Navy.
+Thomas Weddell was one of thousands who made money through investments withdrawn before the South Sea Bubble burst in 1720 and through his well paid, salaried position as Paymaster to the Navy.
 It is known that the South Sea Company had significant financial involvement with the slave trade.
-It is not known to what extent this contributed to Thomas Weddell’s wealth but we do know that what was acceptable in the 1700’s is abhorrent now.
+It is not known to what extent this contributed to Thomas Weddell’s wealth but we do know that what was acceptable in the 1700s is abhorrent now.

 Newby is a modern and inclusive business and we have supported the BAME community hosting 3 resident Zimbabwean stone carvers each year enjoyed by many hundreds of thousands of visitors over the last 15 years.
 Another recent example is, in conjunction with the National Lottery Heritage Fund, developing an outreach programme within the Asian communities of Bradford.
 There is lots more we can do and post Covid we look forward to renewing our links.